LongJin-lab/DIESGD/README.md

 # DIESGD
-This repository contains the source code of DIESGD optimizer from our paper: Double-Integration-Enhanced Sochastic Gradient Descent Based on Neural Dynamics for Improving Generalization
+This repository contains the source code of DIESGD optimizer from our paper: Double-Integration-Enhanced Sochastic Gradient Descent Based on Neural Dynamics for Improving Generalization.

 The core optimizer implementation code is placed under the directory "/optimizers".

 ## A quick look at the algorithm